philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

 Stream
 ------
-A Stream is an ordered sequence of related Objects that should be treated the same by the transport system.
+A Stream is an ordered sequence of related Messages that should be treated the same by the transport system.

 {{I-D.gjessing-taps-minset}} correspondent: Flow